 $346,875 |

-So, what opportunities could you take advantage of in the run-up to the end of 2022?
-Below we’ve summarised a few for you to consider.
-Click the banners to view the opportunities and what you should do for each.
+So, what opportunities could you take advantage of in the run-up to the end of 2023?
+We’ve summarised a few for you to consider.
+Click the banners below to view the opportunities and what you should do for each.
 Click the banner again to close the section once you are done.

 By spreading capital gains/income between tax years, you can abstain from incurring spikes in income, which may push gains/income into the higher tax brackets.
 This may help minimise the total tax paid for those tax years.
 You may also want to consider realising some capital losses to reduce tax on other investment income and gains.

-An investment decision should also be made, and there is the possibility of disposing of and reacquiring an asset, so we advise that you seek advice tailored to your unique circumstances.
+An investment decision should also be made, and there’s the possibility of disposing of and reacquiring an asset, so we advise that you seek advice tailored to your unique circumstances.

 You may continue to incur an additional tax of 3.8% on unearned investment income, where your Modified Adjusted Gross Income (MAGI) exceeds the following thresholds: